Claw Messenger

 Which plan should I start on?

-The Base plan ($5/mo) includes 1,000 messages per month and full iMessage, RCS, and SMS support.
+The Base plan ($5/mo) includes a 7-day free trial and 250 messages per month with full iMessage, RCS, and SMS support.
 Most individual agents and small teams fit comfortably on this plan.
 You can upgrade at any time.
-All plans include a free trial.
+Start your free trial.

 Does this work with OpenClaw self-hosted?